DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

       <p>Trainees who train to teach in the 2024 to 2025 academic year are no longer eligible for the IRP.
 This applies to all trainees who started courses from 1 July 2024 onwards.
 Trainees in languages or physics are still eligible to <a href="/funding-and-support/scholarships-and-bursaries">get a bursary or apply for a scholarship</a> worth up to $scholarships_nonuk_max$.</p>

       <br>
-      <p>Eligible teachers will receive the IRP of up to £10,000, in 2 instalments of £5,000 spread over 2 years.
+      <p>Eligible teachers will receive the IRP of up to $nonuk_internationalrelocationpayment_value$, in 2 instalments of $nonuk_internationalrelocationpayment_instalment$ spread over 2 years.
 Teachers must make separate applications for each year showing they meet the eligibility requirements to receive each instalment.</p>

 keywords: